The OGLE Collection of Variable Stars. Nearly 66,000 Mira stars in the Milky Way: Discussion

 In Figure \ref{fig:properties}, we present histograms of the basic properties of Miras from our collection, i.e., the {\it I}- and {\it V}-band magnitudes, the pulsation period, and {\it I}-band brightness amplitude.
 We show histograms separately for stars located in the BLG and GD fields.

 The distributions of {\it I}-band mean magnitudes (top left panel in Figure \ref{fig:properties}) are limited at the brighter side of the histograms, which is related to the OGLE saturation limits (see Section \ref{section:data}).
 The large variability amplitudes enable us to detect Miras brighter than the saturation limit, i.e., we have the opportunity to observe them in phases other than maximum light.
-The same effect is observed for the faintest Miras, which mean magnitudes are below the detection limit -- it is possible to observe these stars around their maximum light and classify them as Miras.
+The same effect is observed for the faintest Miras, which means magnitudes are below the detection limit -- it is possible to observe these stars around their maximum light and classify them as Miras.
+Approximately two percent of all Miras from our collection may be affected by the proximity of their mean brightness to either the saturation or detection limits.
+For the brightest, as well as the faintest Miras, their mean magnitudes and brightness amplitudes can be measured with lower accuracy.
+However, this has the greatest impact for stars with poorly-covered light curves.
 The maxima of the {\it I}-band magnitude distributions are similar for the BLG and GD populations, at 13.5 mag for BLG, and $\sim 13.0$ mag for GD.
-The shift of the histogram for the GD population to brighter magnitudes is likely due to the shorter exposure times (so stars saturate at brighter magnitudes), on average shorter distances to these stars and a lower interstellar extinction.
+The shift of the histogram for the GD population to brighter magnitudes is likely due to the shorter exposure times (so stars saturate at brighter magnitudes), on average shorter distances to these stars, and a lower interstellar extinction.

 The spectral energy distributions of Miras show maxima around $1-2$ $\mu$m \citep[see, e.g., Figures 6 and 7 in][]{2021ApJS..257...23I}, therefore the distributions of the {\it V}-band mean magnitude are shifted toward larger values (top right panel in Figure \ref{fig:properties}), with maxima at 19.7 mag for stars in the BLG, and 18.5 mag for Miras in the GD.
 The distribution of the BLG Miras population is shifted toward fainter magnitudes due to the higher interstellar extinction in this direction and greater depth of the OGLE photometry in the BLG fields compared to the GD ones.